 Many car campsites have shared bathroom facilities which will allow you to do your business as normal.
 Even so, you’ll want to bring a few items.
 It is always a good idea to pack toilet paper, it comes in handy around the campsite to clean things up and the campsite toilets could run out.
 If you use TP outdoors PLEASE PACK IT OUT WITH YOU.
 Don’t leave your old wipings for others to observe.
 They are not beautiful white flowers.
 Gross.
 Ok, public service announcement over.
 But seriously, why do people do that?

+Where to shower when camping?
 The shared bathroom facilities at your campground may have showers.
 If so, the showers may be cold, dirty or unpleasant.
 On the other hand they may be fancy and nice.
 But be prepared.
 Bring flipflops or some sandals to wear in the restrooms and plan to shower quickly.
 This isn’t the time for hairdryers and deep conditioning treatments.
 Throw your hair in a ponytail and don’t wash it while you are camping.
 Who cares?
 Bring biodegradable soaps like Dr Bronners or something similar.

 If your campsite doesn’t have showers, maybe there is a tap with running water?
-Bring a washcloth so that you can take a quick “whore bath” as my mother would call it. haha.
+Bring a washcloth or microfiber towel so that you can take a quick “whore bath” as my mother would call it. haha.
 But you may be surprised how just rinsing your face and hands can make you feel fresh and clean.
 You can also pack baby wipes if you are camping in an area without running water.
 These work great to wipe down your face, hands and sweaty body before going to sleep.
 But please put them in the trash, they are not biodegradable.